fmichea/sm64-livesplit-autosplitter/README.md

 - Door interaction splits: split happens after a certain number of door interactions, more on this later.
 - Stage entry and exit splits: split happens when entering or exit a specific stage.

 A few modifiers are also available and will be explained in the more advanced format below.
-Remember to use an offset of 1.36s for every split file since timer starts on first logo frame (but SM64 time is measured from console start).
+Remember to use an offset of 1.36s for every split file since timer starts on second logo frame (but SM64 time is measured from console start).

 ## Main Format and Keywords